 Continue with an image directly illustrating the text.
 See Taking Good Screenshots.

-List modifiers below the image in the format * KEYS ACTION
+List modifiers below the image in a list of the format * KEYS ACTION

 .
 Use ↩︎⌘⌥⌃⇧ for the keys, surrounding each character in the <kbd>